mattcooperdev/Wavey/README.md

 ## UX
 ### The Strategy Plane
 *  Wavey is intended to be a friendly community site for users to create and share their own music production techniques with others.
 Users will also be able to find posts created by other users from around the world.
-The graphical elements and overall design of the site provide the user with a concise and expansive environment.
+The graphical elements and overall design of the site provide a clear and concise environment for them to focus their attention on learning.

 ##### The Sites Ideal User
-* Music producer looking to share their favourite tips and tricks with others
+* Music producer of any level looking to share their favourite tips, tricks and techniques with others
 * Someone looking to expand their production knowledge
-* Someone looking for inspiration for new things to try
+* Someone looking for inspiration for new things to try when creating
-* Someone looking build their social media following
+* Someone looking to build their social media following

 #### Site Goals

-* To provide users with a place to find techniques
+* To provide users with a place to become inspired
 * To provide users with a place to share their own tips and ideas
 * To provide users with a place to discover new techniques and be inspired